Graduate Students

 Graduate Student ( May 2016-Jun 2020 )

-Mr. Mohit Kumar received his Master of Science in Molecular Biophysics and Biochemistry in August 2011 from Illinois Institute of Technology in Chicago, IL.
-After four years of research experience in academia, focused on cardiac physiology at Loyola University Chicago, Mohit joined the PhD program at University of Cincinnati in 2016 under the mentorship of Dr. Sadayappan in the Molecular, Cellular, and Biochemical Pharmacology program.
-His PhD studies were focused on determining the role of cMyBP-C phosphorylation in calcium handling, and cMyBP-C structure and function in the heart.
+Dr. Kumar received his Master of Science in Molecular Biophysics and Biochemistry in August 2011 from the Illinois Institute of Technology in Chicago, IL.
+After four years of research experience in academia, focused on cardiac physiology at Loyola University Chicago, Mohit joined the PhD program at the University of Cincinnati in 2016 under the mentorship of Dr. Sadayappan in the Molecular, Cellular, and Biochemical Pharmacology program.
+His PhD studies focused on determining the role of cMyBP-C phosphorylation in calcium handling and cMyBP-C structure and function in the heart.
 He was funded by the American Heart Association predoctoral training fellowship to support his PhD thesis studies (17PRE33630192).
-His PhD thesis committee members included Drs.
+Under the mentorship of Dr. Sadayappan at University of Cincinnati, his PhD thesis committee members included Drs.
 Litsa Kranias, John R. Lorenz, Douglas Millay and Terry L. Kirley.
-He has expertise in biophysical techniques measuring contractility at the sarcomere, muscle, and cardiac level.
-Currently, he is a postdoctoral fellow in the Sadayappan lab and is continuing his training in using various mouse models to define the link between impairment in sarcomere contractility and the role of abnormal calcium cycling in the sarcomere.
+He has expertise in biophysical techniques measuring contractility at the sarcomere, muscle, and cardiac levels.
+Currently, he is a senior scientist at Regeneron, a Biotechnology company headquartered in Westchester County, New York.

 Thomas L. Lynch, IV, PhD